 5 simple tips for stress-free walks

 You got a dog dreaming of taking them out on lots of relaxing walks.
 But then you discovered that reality is very different.
-Your dog pulls you to every person or dog they see out on a walk and as soon as you let them off lead they fuck off as far away from you as possible.
+Your dog pulls you to every person or dog they see out on a walk and as soon as you let them off lead they run as far away from you as possible.
 Now you're dreading taking them out because what should be the best part of your day has become a huge chore.

 But walking your dog doesn't have to be stressful.
 Here are some of my favourite simple changes to help you love walking your dog again: